 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5428333~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b5428333~S5

-Ovlia, Vincent, "The effects of Congress on presidential elections on future equity market returns" (2005).
+Ovlia, Vincent Louis, "The effects of Congress on presidential elections on future equity market returns" (2005).
 Masters Theses.
 3710.

 Share My Thesis If you are the author of this work and would like to grant permission to make it openly accessible to all, please click the button above.